plenaerts/eml2pdf/README.md

   -d, --debug_html      Write intermediate html file next to pdf's.
   -n number, --number-of-procs number
                         Number of parallel processes.
-Defaults to the number of available logical CPU's to eml_to_pdf.
+Defaults to the number of available logical CPU's to eml2pdf.
   -p size, --page size  a3 a4 a5 b4 b5 letter legal or ledger with or without
                         'landscape', for example: 'a4 landscape' or 'a3' including quotes.
 Defaults to 'a4', implying portrait.